 Have you ever started a conversation about race with a person who looks different from you and at some point found yourself recoiling and saying, “Why are you freaking out on me?
 What did I say?”
 Most of us have been there.
 We’d like for it not to be such an unpleasant and painful experience, but we’re not quite sure how to achieve that.
-Unfortunately, we as a nation will not make meaningful, transformative progress in interracial interactions if we cannot find a constructive middle ground between hostile altercation and complete avoidance.
+Unfortunately, we as a nation will not make meaningful, transformative progress in interracial interactions if we cannot find a constructive middle ground between hostile accusations and complete avoidance.

 If we don’t first grasp the concept that we have a culture that shapes our thought processes and that the people we are talking to also have a culture that shapes theirs, then miscommunication and misunderstanding are virtually guaranteed outcomes.
-I’ve observed that in many cases, when people of different cultures come together to converse about race – particularly after a racially charged incident – each group brings its own set of emotionally charged and heavily freighted language and ideas, all of which have been formed out of a rich history of unique life experiences; but before any of it has a chance to get adequately unpacked, conversation quickly degenerates into anger, mutual accusations, and finally, with each group dismissing the other in disgust as unreformable.
+When people of different cultures come together to converse about race – particularly after a racially charged incident – each group brings its own set of emotionally charged and heavily freighted language and ideas, all of which have been formed out of a rich history of unique life experiences; but before any of it has a chance to get adequately unpacked, conversation quickly degenerates into anger, mutual accusations, and finally, with each group dismissing the other in disgust as unreformable.
 We need better tools of communication and fundamentally more receptive postures toward one another.

 I created the following set of infographics with the help of a friend of mine to illustrate the effects of failure to contextualize our understanding and our words across cultures, specifically with the Black-White dynamic in mind.
 Notice that the effect is not the same in both directions.
 That too is food for thought.
 Let me know what you think.
 I’d love to hear from you!